audreysuit/BAE305-SP25-Lab10/README.md

 | **Model**  | GPT-4 (ChatGPT-4, April 2025 version) |
 | **Prompt** | Generate a Python function that accesses the database, filters for the names of water quality measurement sites, and displays the location information for all sites without repetition. |

-### Please generate a Python function that accesses the database, filters for the names of water quality measurement sites, and displays the location information for all sites without repetition.

 ```python
 # paste here
 import pandas as pd